 When you have first achieved placement in the main resonators of the voice, along with a natural ‘forward’ placement, you can then start blending and balancing your resonance between each resonator to achieve a ‘dominant’ resonator in each register of the voice.
 Initially, you will start with chest voice resonating in the mouth, mixed resonance occurring in the nasal resonator and pure head voice sitting in the pharynx in a fairly classical and ‘hooty’ vocal tone.
 Over time, you will learn to blend between each resonator (and register!) to create a powerful “mixed resonance” often referred to as mixed voice, or simply middle voice.

 Mixed Resonance allows you to retain the rich tonal depth of your chest register while enjoying the extensive range afforded by your head voice.
 Mixed Voice really is the most powerful key to building a great singing voice, and voice placement when singing is the first step towards creating a powerful mixed voice.

-A great place to start is this exclusive mixed voice singing lesson which will show you exactly how mixed voice functions to create a powerful, yet strain-free resonance that travels from your lowest note to your highest note in one long and fluid connected resonant tone.
+A great place to start is the Foundation 101 singing course which will show you exactly how mixed voice functions to create a powerful, yet strain-free resonance that travels from your lowest note to your highest note in one long and fluid connected resonant tone.